jiayu0109/Personalized-Fashion-Recommendation-Model/README.md

 Using Clustering, Classification and Ranking Method for Recommendation System with H&amp;M Customer Data

 ### Intro
 This is a group project from a Data Science course at University of Washington.
+(IMT 575: Data Science III: Scaling, Applications, and Ethics)
 Our "H&M Personalized Fashion Recommendations" data source is from this kaggle website: https://www.kaggle.com/code/rahulappana/h-m-recommendation

 ### I. Data Overview